-Behavioral health
+Behavioral Health

-Molina manages all components of our Covered Services for behavioral health.
-For Member behavioral health needs, please contact us directly at (855) 237-6178.
+Molina manages all components of Covered Services for behavioral health.
+For Member behavioral health needs, please contact us directly at (888) 858-3973.
 Molina has a Behavioral Health Crisis Line that Members may access 24 hours per day, 365 days per year by calling the Member Services telephone number on the back of their Molina ID card.

-Pharmacy department
+Pharmacy Department

 Prescription drugs are covered through CVS Caremark.
-A list of in-network pharmacies is available at: ProviderSearch.MolinaHealthcare.com, or by contacting Molina.
+A list of in-network pharmacies is available on the MolinaMarketplace.com website, or by contacting Molina.